tiffkchang/CodepathFlashcardApp/README.md

 ## Lab 3

 ### App Description
 This app allows the user to add and edit multiple flashcard as well as cycle through them.
 Persistent storage has also been added; when the user exits and reopens the app, their previous flashcards will still be there.
+Users can delete a flashcard by tapping on the delete icon at the bottom of the screen.
 Pressing the shuffle button will randomize the order of the flashcards.

 ### App Walk-though